-the writer acknowledges that God was the real reason behind all the victories his ancestors enjoyed in previous generations, and he concludes his summary by saying: For by their own sword they did not possess the land; and their own arm did not save them; but Thy right hand, and Thine arm, and the light of Thy presence, for Thou didst favor them.
+For by their own sword they did not possess the land; and their own arm did not save them; but Thy right hand, and Thine arm, and the light of Thy presence, for Thou didst favor them. -Psalm 44:3

--Psalm 44:3

-the credit, and none of it goes to people?
+Question: Is this a put-down?
+Is God just making sure He gets all the credit, and none of it goes to people?
 Why do you think God stresses His solo role so much?